On sampling diluted Spin-Glasses with unbounded interactions: Introduction

 \section{Introduction}

 are natural, high-dimensional Gibbs distributions that have been studied in theoretical computer science for many decades.
-Recently, they have been gaining renewed attention from the community as they emerge naturally in {\em neural computation} and {\em learning}, e.g., in the Hopfield model, as models of {\em network inference}, e.g., in the stochastic block model, in {\em optimisation}, {\em counting-sampling} and many other areas, e.g., see \cite{SteinNewmanSpinGlassBook, GamarnikJWFOCS20, CoEfJKKCMI, OptElAlaoui, KoehLRColt22, eldan2022spectral, EfthICALP22}.
+Recently, they have been gaining renewed attention from the community as they emerge naturally in {\em neural computation} and {\em learning}, e.g., in the Hopfield model, as models of {\em network inference}, e.g., in the stochastic block model, in {\em optimisation}, {\em counting-sampling} and many other areas see, e.g., \cite{SteinNewmanSpinGlassBook, GamarnikJWFOCS20, CoEfJKKCMI, OptElAlaoui, KoehLRColt22, eldan2022spectral, EfthICALP22}.

-Spin-glasses are widely considered to be canonical models of {\em extremely} disordered systems \cite{mezard1990spin,SteinNewmanSpinGlassBook} and, as such, have been studied extensively in mathematics and mathematical physics, e.g., see \cite{TalagrandAnnals,panchenko2013parisi,franz2001exact,guerra2004high}.
-They have also been studied in statistical physics, e.g., see \cite{mezard1990spin,SteinNewmanSpinGlassBook,RSBParisi}, since the early 1980s.
+Spin-glasses are widely considered canonical models of {\em extremely} disordered systems \cite{mezard1990spin,SteinNewmanSpinGlassBook} and, as such, have been studied extensively in mathematics and mathematical physics see, e.g., \cite{TalagrandAnnals,panchenko2013parisi,franz2001exact,guerra2004high}.
+They have also been studied in statistical physics since the early 1980s see, e.g., \cite{mezard1990spin,SteinNewmanSpinGlassBook,RSBParisi}.
 The seminal, groundbreaking work of Giorgio Parisi on spin-glasses earned him the Nobel Prize in Physics in 2021.

 We focus on a natural, well-known case of spin glasses, the {\em 2-spin model}.
 For fixed graph $G=(V,E)$ and a set of independent identically distributed (i.i.d) standard Gaussians $\{ \gauss_{e} \}_{e \in E(G)}$, we let the {\em interaction matrix} $\InAct = \InAct(G,\{ \gauss_{e} \}) \in \mathbb{R}^{V\times V}$ be defined by